zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

           3. If the CDNSKEY record does not match any DNSKEY record then add the name server IP address and the key tag derived from the CDNSKEY record to the *No Match CDNSKEY With DNSKEY* set.
+          4. Else, do:
-          4. Else, if there is no RRSIG for the DNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
+             * If there is no RRSIG for the DNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDNSKEY record to the *DNSKEY Not Signed By CDNSKEY* set.
+             *  If there is no RRSIG for the CDNSKEY RRset created by the DNSKEY record matching the CDNSKEY record then add the name server IP address and key tag of CDS record to the *CDNSKEY Not Signed By CDNSKEY* set.
-    6. If there are no RRSIG records for the CDNSKEY RRset, then add the name server IP address to the *CDNSKEY Not Signed* set.
+    7. If there are no RRSIG records for the CDNSKEY RRset, then add the name server IP address to the *CDNSKEY Not Signed* set.
-    7. Else, for each RRSIG over the CDNSKEY RRset do:
+    8. Else, for each RRSIG over the CDNSKEY RRset do:
        1. If the key tag of the RRSIG does not match any DNSKEY then add the name server IP address and key tag to the *CDNSKEY Signed By Unknown DNSKEY* set.
        2. Else, if the RRSIG cannot be validated by the DNSKEY it refers to by key tag, then add the name server IP and RRSIG key tag to the *CDNSKEY Invalid RRSIG* set.
-    8. Go to next name server IP address.
+    9. Go to next name server IP address.

 8. If the *No DNSKEY RRset* set is non-empty, then output *[DS17_CDNSKEY_WITHOUT_DNSKEY]* with all name server IP addresses